Black Spots on Pothos Leaves? (5 Causes and Solutions)

 1. Overwatering

-Pothos plants are very sensitive to too much water; if their roots are constantly sitting in water, they will start to rot.
+Plants are very sensitive to too much water; if their roots are constantly sitting in water, they will start to rot.

-This usually happens because the pot doesn’t have proper drainage, the plant is getting too much water or both.
+This usually happens because the pot doesn’t have proper drainage, the plant is getting too much water or both..

 You can tell if your pothos plant is overwatered if the leaves are wilting, yellowing, or falling off.

-How To Treat An Overwatered Pothos Plant
+How To Treat An Overwatered Plant

 2. Fungal Diseases